 It is an ancient Silk Road settlement dating back centuries, but it is built upon the ruins of a 5,000-year-old Bronze Age community.
-Its archaeological significance is incalculable, but it is slated to be destroyed by a Chinese mining community.
+Its archaeological significance is incalculable, but it is slated to be destroyed by a Chinese mining company.
 The fate of Mes Aynak ought to be a leading issue in this interminable presidential election, but our major party candidates either don’t care or were probably on the take from the start.
 Filmmaker Brent E. Huffman sends the world a warning of what we stand to lose and how close we are to losing it in Saving Mes Aynak (trailer here), which releases today on DVD, from Icarus Films.

 Geography has placed the Mes Aynak site between a rock and a hard place.
 It is situated above a vast copper deposit, in prime Taliban insurgency territory near the Pakistani border.
 Having secured a mining contract (amid widespread reports of bribery and corruption) the China Metallurgical Group (MCC) still very much plans to blast an enormous crater in the ground where archaeological teams now race to excavate the remains of Mes Aynak.
 Nothing they uncover that is not portable will be preserved.
 They can only document humanity’s losses as best they can.